Barb Bunkowsky

 Barbara Bunkowsky-Scherbak (born October 13, 1958) is a Canadian professional golfer who played on the LPGA Tour.
 She also played under her maiden name, Barb Bunkowsky, and her married name, Barb Scherbak.

+Career

 Bunkowsky played college golf at Florida State University and helped her team win the 1981 AIAW Championship.
 She was inducted into the FSU Hall of Fame in 1994.

 Bunkowsky won once on the LPGA Tour in 1984.